C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism: Data Records

 \section{Data Records}

+The dataset is hosted on the Johns Hopkins Research Data Repository at \href{https://doi.org/10.7281/T1/JC64MK}{https://doi.org/10.7281/T1/JC64MK}, and is also available for preview and download at the project webpage - \href{https://durrlab.github.io/C3VDv2/}{https://durrlab.github.io/C3VDv2/}.
 The dataset comprises two distinct colon shapes (c1 and c2), each segmented into seven to eight anatomical regions, with each segment further characterized by four unique textures and colors (t1, t2, t3, and t4).
-Overall, eight full colon phantom models were created from sixty phantom segments.
+A total of eight full colon phantom models were created from sixty phantom segments.

-For each phantom segment, up to four video sequences were recorded.
-The first two videos, v1 and v2, depict a clean colon environment with variations in camera trajectories and imaging settings.
-The third video, v3, incorporates fecal debris, blood, foam, and other colon artifacts to simulate realistic scenarios.
-Notably, the camera trajectory and imaging settings for v3 are identical to that of v2.
-These videos are stored in the \textit{Registered Videos} folder.
-The fourth video for each segment (v4) features phantom deformation, with stationary or linear camera motion, and always includes debris.
-The v4 videos can be found in the \textit{Deformation} folder.
-A total of 184 short videos were recorded, comprising 169 rigid (v1, v2 \& v3) and 15 deformation (v4) videos with a total of 74,071 frames.

-During video recording, parameters such as camera trajectory, speed, and edge enhancement settings were varied to simulate diverse colonoscopy scenarios.
-These variations, along with simulated artifacts and challenging cases, are comprehensively documented in the \textit{C3VDv2\_Data\_Summary\_Sheet.xlsx}, explained below.